Nick-Rasmussen/230-project1-content/README.md

 	* 8-bit track to fit the visuals.
 Possible two seperate tracks for gameplay and menus/score review screens
 * ### Sound Effects
 	* Match the animations in over-the-top style.
 Up to 2 sounds per object, one for a close call and one for a hit.
-	* Additional sounds include initial rocket ignition (start of game) and getting to orbit (win condition), as well as explosions on collision with the rocket (lose condition).
+	* Additional sounds include initial rocket ignition (start of game) and getting to orbit (win condition), as well as explosions on collision with the rocket (lose condition).<br />
 ![placeHolderImage]()